 Sarah (Maraniss) Vander Schaaff is a freelance writer and playwright with an interest in mental health, parenting, and culture.
-Her writing appears in The Washington Post’s Health and Science Section, their popular blogs on education and parenting, The Answer Sheet & On Parenting.
+Her writing appears in The Washington Post’s Health and Science Section, and their popular blogs on education and parenting, The Answer Sheet & On Parenting.
 Her play, Sustain Me, will be performed at the Ground and Field Festival in Davis, California in October, 2019.
 She is currently developing Daughters of the Amendment, a play exploring the backlash to the fight for the Equal Rights Amendment.

 A sampling of recent work: